Cartier duality for gerbes of vector bundles: Preliminaries

 The proof that $f$ is K\"unneth and that the pullback is an open immersion of symmetric monoidal categories follows from \cite[Proposition 3.12]{kesting2025categorical} (where the hypothesis that $f$ is suave and an immersion are missing).
 The same argument works for $f$ a closed immersion. \end{proof}

-\begin{proposition} Let $S\in \n{C}$ and suppose that there is a quasi-affine analytic stack $S_0$, and a $!$-cover $S_0\to S$ in $E$ whose \v{C}ech nerve consists of quasi-affine analytic stacks.
-Then all the objects in $\n{C}^E_{/S}$ are K\"unneth over $S$. \end{proposition} \begin{proof} By \cite[Proposition 1.2]{kesting2025categorical}, it suffices to prove the statement when $S$ is itself quasi-affine.
-Let $j\colon S\to \overline{S}$ be an open immersion with $\overline{S}$ an affine analytic stack.
-Since $j$ is $!$-able and an immersion, we have a fully faithful embedding $\n{C}_{/S}\hookrightarrow \n{C}_{/\overline{S}}$ preserving fiber products.
+\begin{proposition} Let $S\in \n{C}$ and suppose that there is a quasi-affinoid analytic stack $S_0$, and a $!$-cover $S_0\to S$ in $E$ whose \v{C}ech nerve consists of quasi-affinoid analytic stacks.
+Then all the objects in $\n{C}^E_{/S}$ are K\"unneth over $S$. \end{proposition} \begin{proof} By \cite[Proposition 1.2]{kesting2025categorical}, it suffices to prove the statement when $S$ is itself quasi-affinoid.
+Let $j\colon S\to \overline{S}$ be an open immersion with $\overline{S}$ an affinoid analytic stack.
+Since $j$ is an immersion, we have a fully faithful embedding $\n{C}_{/S}\hookrightarrow \n{C}_{/\overline{S}}$ preserving fiber products.
 Furthermore, given $Y,X\to S$ two maps over $S$ with $X\to S$ in $E$, we have an equivalence

 By \cite[Corollary 1.5.1]{kesting2025categorical} the natural map

 is an equivalence.
 Since $j^*\colon \ob{D}(\overline{S})\to\ob{D}(S) $ is an idempotent map of symmetric monoidal categories, being an open map, we have that